DATA SCRAPING - TYPES, USES, & WHY IT MATTERS

 Data scraping is a method that empowers professionals with various tools to work with data - be it extracting, analyzing, or integrating.
 Leveraging its ability to efficiently extract data from multiple websites, or extracting data from a legacy system when no API is available, data scraping is an efficient way to replace cumbersome, and many times ineffective, programs or tasks humans are completing.

 What Is Data Scraping?
+What is Data Extraction?

-Data scraping is a practice that can automatically extract data from websites, databases, enterprise applications, or legacy systems.
+Data scraping (or data extraction) is a practice that can automatically extract data from websites, databases, enterprise applications, or legacy systems.
 With data scraping, large amounts of relevant information—such as product reviews, contact information for certain businesses or individuals, social networking posts, and web content—can be collected for your company’s use.
 Custom software collects and exports web data into a program that then integrates it with your company’s resources and workflow.
 For example, The SilverLogic has often developed data scraping software that automatically exports pertinent information to your company spreadsheets, QuickBooks, documents, and websites—business data at your company’s fingertips.

 Data scraping is a practice that empowers professionals with various tools, to work with information by extracting, analyzing, or integrating it into a company’s systems.
 Able to efficiently extract data from multiple sources even when no API is available, scraping is an efficient way to replace cumbersome, ineffective programs or manual data entry by a company’s workers.
 An API, or Application Programming Interface, is a programming tool belt that allows software developers to create applications that work in harmony with any given system, such as a company’s databases.